Chiark-Collective/Pointcept/report/main.typ

 #figure(
   image("figs/qh3.png", width: 89%),
-  caption: [Model predictions for an exterior section of the Queens House. ],
+  caption: [Model predictions for an interior section of the Queens House.
+The stairway in the center of the image is very well resolved from the surrounding elements.],
   outlined: false,
   placement: none,
   gap: 1em,